-Former wine-growing region in Austria renamed Wagram in early 2008, which underwent several changes in its 15 years of existence.
-In 1993, the wine-growing area Donauland-Carnuntum was separated and both parts independently.
-In 1995 the district of Donauland was built Traisental
+Former wine region in Austria, renamed Wagram in early 2008, which underwent some changes in the 15 years of its existence.
+In 1993, the Donauland-Carnuntum wine region was separated and both parts became independent.
+1995 then became the district of the wine region Donauland Traisental

-separated and also became its own Weinbaugebiet.
-The thereby reduced Weinbaugebiet Donauland consisted of the separate parts of Wagram (about 2,400 hectares, north of the Danube
+separated and also became its own wine-growing region.
+The wine region Donauland, which was reduced as a result, consisted of the separate sub-regions of Wagram (around 2,400 hectares, north of the Danube

 ) and Klosterneuburg

-(about 350 hectares, south of the Danube).
+(around 350 hectares, south of the Danube).
 The name Donauland has never really prevailed.
-More and more winemakers profiled themselves under the term Wagram, the name Donauland came to the almost superfluous appendage.
-After lengthy discussions, the name was renamed in mid-2007 Wagram
+More and more winegrowers made a name for themselves under the term Wagram, the name Donauland became an almost superfluous appendage.
+After long discussions, the name was changed to Wagram

 decided.
 For Klosterneuburg

-Now a large location was created within the winegrowing area Wagram.
-The new name was valid from the 2007 vintage.
+a large location has now been created within the Wagram wine-growing region.
+The new name became valid from the 2007 vintage.